Vicki L. McGarvey, Ed.D.

 Degree students who have not attended Temple for one semester or more must complete an undergraduate request to re-enroll form prior to registering.
 This office also provides information and assistance regarding registration procedures and change of program.
 Information and requests for enrollment verification, transcripts and applications for Pennsylvania residency qualifications are available at https://registrar.temple.edu/.

 Recreation Services offers intramural sports, fitness programs, open recreation, aquatic programs, aerobics and special events.
 Facilities include a multi-purpose gymnasium, a fitness room with both cardiovascular and free weight equipment, an outdoor pool, and outdoor basketball, tennis, and volleyball courts.
+The Campus also has more than two miles of wooded trails for walking and running.
 Students may also participate in Main Campus recreational activities.

 Student ID Cards (OWLcards)